-Subsequently, at the January 31, 2025 meeting, the LTC received a second APC report with recommendations on short and long-term actions to increase affordable housing on North Pender Island, and an associated list of proposed goals and actions from staff for potential inclusion in a draft Plan.
-Staff have now drafted the Plan based on this list of proposed actions for LTC consideration.
+Subsequently, at the January 31, 2025 meeting, the LTC received a second APC report with recommendations on short and long-term actions to increase affordable housing on North Pender Island, and at the April 4, 2025 meeting, the LTC received a draft Housing Action Plan that considers these recommendations.
+Staff have now completed additional community consultation on the draft Plan and are seeking final LTC endorsement.